 Once your head is clear, then you can start to take action.
 Rhodes-Levin says a good first step is to take a hard look at your budget.
 Having a better understanding of your expenses, incomes, and debts can help you more easily assess what things can be cut from your budget (and what needs to be prioritized) so you can start feeling more financially free and less overwhelmed.

-When you’re overwhelmed by a particular relationship
+3. feeling overwhelmed by a particular relationship

 Rhodes-Levin says that many people who come to her for guidance want so much to be a supportive partner (or daughter, friend, sister, and so forth) that, at times, the relationship can feel like too much to handle.
 “Often when we’re getting overwhelmed in a relationship, it’s because we’re trying to make the other person feel okay,” Rhodes-Levin says.
 “The thing is, you can’t make someone else feel okay.”